Cycling the Costa del Sol from Sabinillas

 Children under 16 must wear a helmet in all areas—urban and rural.
 Adults must wear helmets outside urban zones; riding through Sabinillas town centre without a helmet is technically legal, but we recommend helmets regardless.
 Non-compliance fines reach €200.

-In poor visibility (dawn, dusk, night), you must carry white front and red rear lights plus reflectors on pedals and wheels.
+In poor visibility (dawn, dusk, night), Spanish law requires a white front light, a red rear light, and a rear reflector (pedal and wheel reflectors are recommended extras).
 Most bike rentals include lights, but confirm before riding in low light.

 Spanish Cycling Rules